Private Fostering Awareness Day

 - Children brought in from abroad with a view to adoption

-Birth parents, private foster carers and persons who are arranging for a child to be privately fostered are required by law to notify the local council’s Children’s Services department of the arrangement.
-If you know someone in a personal or professional capacity who is privately fostering or is about to, you should encourage them to notify Children’s Services and if they are not able to do so then you should take responsibility for notifying them.
+Birth parents, private foster carers and persons who are arranging for a child to be privately fostered are required by law to notify the local authority’s Children’s Services department of the arrangement.
+If you know someone in a personal or professional capacity who is privately fostering or is about to, you should encourage them to notify Children’s Services and if they are not able to do so then you should take responsibility for notifying them

 Support available for private foster carers may include: